 These four vegetables and herbs are under the high-risk section that are known to cause gastrointestinal irritation which is potentially to lead to red blood cell damage.
 With Garlic being the most toxic.
 Although dogs are more resistant than other pets, they are not out of other danger zones.
-If large enough are consumed, the toxicity is enough to cause Irritation of the mouth, excessive salivation, diarrhea & vomiting, weakness and worse case death.
+If large enough are consumed, the toxicity is enough to cause Irritation of the mouth, excessive salivation, diarrhoea & vomiting, weakness and worse case death.

 Coconut and coconut oil is similar to Citrus acid, in small amounts, it will only cause an upset stomach or diarrhea.
 We discourage any flavor drink such as coconut water.

 Dogs are unable to digest grapes.
-They are super toxic to majority of the dog breeds and they are known to cause Abdominal pain, Breathing difficulty, Depression, Vomiting and/or diarrhea, Tremors and worse case kidney failure.
+They are super toxic to majority of the dog breeds and they are known to cause Abdominal pain, Breathing difficulty, Depression, Vomiting and/or diarrhoea, Tremors and worse case kidney failure.
 Grapes are part of the fruits not to feed dogs under any circumstances.

-Pets or rather Dogs are lactose-intolerance.
+Dogs are lactose-intolerance.
 This means, they don’t process the amounts of lactase that breaks down lactose in dairy products.
 Similar in humans, they will have the full range of symptoms lactose-intolerance victims receive, which is not limited to or digestive upset and diarrhea.
 This means Diary products such as milk is part of the list of food dogs cant eat.

 While dogs are most certainly eat raw & undercooked meat, but they also carry their own potential issues.
 Raw meat can contain a bacteria known as Salmonella and E. coli.
 This two bacteria are harmful to both humans and pets alike.
-Symptoms includes fever, shock, Diarrhea, Miscarriage in pregnant dogs.
+Symptoms includes fever, shock, diarrhoea, miscarriage in pregnant dogs.
 While bones may seem natural but they are a choking hazard caused by bone splinters or becomes lodged in/or punctured in your dog.

 Similar to humans, high amounts of salts is never good.
 However, in dogs its even more fatal.
 While minimum amounts are known to cause vomiting, diarrhea, seizures; high amounts can cause excessive thirst and urination, sodium ion poisoning and even death.